 I am finding that I really do not need indicators to trade.
 I become too reliant upon them and they give me false hope and breakouts.
 I am typically using just moving averages to see where the price action is trending or any patterns that seem interesting to test.
 I will switch back and forth from candlestick plots to bar plots.
 After I am comfortable with my set up then I just scroll down my watchlists to see what looks promising to me for trade setups.
 I spend no more than 10 minutes on this.

 I start with a 4hr chart and look for various patterns and trends in a stock’s price action.
 StockCharts.com is a good reference for the explanation of various chart patterns.
 Once Something spikes my interest, I then move out to the one day chart and then the weekly chart to see if my indicators and perceived patterns are congruent.

-I use the drawing tools to draw patterns on my charts.
-After I draw patterns and trends I narrow down the potential trade on a stock by looking at my indicators in order to give me confirmation to help me decide if I want to get into the trade or not, if I need to wait for confirmation, or if I missed the chance for that trade.
+I love the drawing tools that tradingview provides in order to draw patterns on my charts.
+It makes me feel like I’m the John Madden of stock plays (Football reference).
+After I draw patterns and trends I narrow down the potential trade on a stock by looking at the price action/movement to give me confirmation of getting into or out of a trade or if I missed the chance.

 I like to use time frames of 4 hrs, daily, and weekly.
 If all my indicators match up within those time frames then the trade is a go.

 3) Indicators and Settings I Apply to My Charts

 By analyzing historical data, technical analysts use indicators to attempt to predict future price movements.
 Examples of common technical indicators include the Relative Strength Index (RSI), Money Flow Index (MFI), Stochastics, MACD and Bollinger Bands